Juliano-rb/OnlineTicTacToe/README.md

 ## Summary:
 ### In a development environment:
-- `yarn serve`: starts the server for multiplayer games in development mode (live reload activated).
+- `yarn front-dev`: starts the server for multiplayer games in development mode (live reload activated).
 Server runs at http://localhost:8000.
-- `yarn dev`: starts frontend react project in development mode.
+- `yarn back-dev`: starts frontend react project in development mode.
 Frontend runs at http://localhost:3000.

 ### In a production environment:
 - `yarn build`: create statics files in `/build` directory